JeeWeetje/lora-azure-iot-workshop/AzureUWP.md

 11. Select `Create` and the portal will start creating the service.
 Once it is created, a notification is shown

 Creating an Azure Stream analytics job will take some time.

+But before we move on, we have to create an output resource.
+A Stream Analytics job ingests data from an input, runs a script continuously and sends conditional data to an output sink.

-Input is already known, the already existing IoT Hub; so let's create the service to send the output to, an azure Event Hub.
+The input is already known, that is the already existing IoT Hub; so let's create the output resource behind the sink to send the output to, an azure Event Hub.

 ## Create an Azure Event Hub